ubccr/hpc-toolset-tutorial/xdmod/README.md

 The base component of Open XDMoD uses the job accounting logs from your HPC resource manager as the data source.
 We have also installed the optional Job Performance Module.
 This allows Open XDMoD to also display performance data for HPC jobs.

-The asciinema media is not meant to be used on its own, they are intended for use in a "live" demonstration.

 Command Line Demos in a Light color, are meant to be watched.
 Dark theme are interactive.

 `vim` is used to edit files in this tutorial.
 If you prefer a different editor, please install it on the xdmod container.